 You don’t have to sacrifice quality of life to live in the heart of it all!
 Downtown Gainesville isn’t too dense and never feels hectic.
 Even when concert-goers take over Bo Diddley Plaza and other downtown venues for FEST, an annual indie music festival gathering bands from all over the world, the vibe is still relaxed and friendly, and the farmer’s market doesn’t skip a beat.

-The farmer’s market at Bo Diddley Plaza is the place to be on Wednesday afternoons.
+The farmer’s market at Grove Street is the place to be on Monday afternoons.
 You can find everything from organic produce (available year-round) to humanely raised meat and seafood to freshly baked bread to potted plants.
 Live music and local artisans showcasing handcrafted wares add to the festive, family-friendly atmosphere.

-Some standout restaurants in the heart of the downtown include award-winning Dragonfly Sushi, Crane Ramen, a modern Japanese noodle restaurant with a bar, and The Top, everyone’s favorite hipster bar and grill serving up modern American fare.
+Some standout restaurants in the heart of the downtown include award-winning Dragonfly Sushi, Crane Ramen, a modern Japanese noodle restaurant with a bar, and The Top, a hipster favorite serving up modern American fare.
 If you need to grab a bottle of wine on your way to dinner, there’s Downtown Wine and Cheese on Main Street and DTC Liquors next to Volta cafe.
 For your everyday grocery runs, there’s the Publix on Main and a Whole Foods and Trader Joes a short drive away at Butler Plaza.